Summer enrichment programs

 Saint Mary’s University

-Summer camp offerings include a dance intensive program, FCA youth sports camp, men's soccer camp, hockey camp, cross country camp and a ceramics class.
+Summer camp offerings include a dance intensive program, FCA youth sports camp, men's soccer camp, hockey camp, cross country camp, track and field camp, a strings festival and a ceramics class.

 St. Catherine University

 Wildcat Athletics sports camps, Get After It (an overnight training camp for 7th–12th graders hosted by Olympic runner Carrie Tollefson) and First Step Summer Institute (a college immersion experience for young women of color in 10th and 11th grade)

 Summer camp offerings chess, music, dance, swimming, diving, theater, volleyball and soccer camps.

 Summer camp offerings include athletic camps, journalism camp and Science, Technology, & Engineering Preview Summer (STEPS) Camp for Girls.
 High school juniors and seniors can earn college credits while taking advantage of 50% off summer undergrad classes.